 Conclusion (Specify whether or not the purpose of the calculation was accomplished.)

 Stress levels are below the static and fatigue allowables for the Inconel 625 shell.
 High strength bolts are needed.
 ASTM A193 B8M class 2 bolts are recommended for all flange bolts, with appropriate preloading (torqued to 75% yield for conventional through bolts - less for the blind tapped holes in the PF1b mandrel).
 Welds should be the full thickness of the thinner shell segment.
 The PF1b mandrel is in the main load path that transfers the casing loads to the support skirt.
 In the fall of 2011, there were no spacers between flanges connected by the studs, and the studs would not load in compression.
 The studs will not contribute adequately to the moments and compression loads at the base of the casing.
 It is recommended that tubular spacers be added to the studs.
-Bolt stresses at the lower casing flange and skirt flanges are significantly stressed (60 to 70 ksi) These should be preloaded high strength bolts.
+Bolt stresses at the lower casing flange and skirt flanges are significantly stressed (60 to 70 ksi).
+These should be preloaded high strength bolts.
 These have an allowable of 62 ksi, so, they are slightly undersized.
 Peak stress is at the coax opening of the skirt.
 Increasing the bolt size on either side of the opening should be considered.
 The shallow thread blind tapped bolt connection of the PF1b mandrel connection to the PF1a mandrel flange doesn't have adequate capacity to manage the last round of Halo loads.
 Doubling the number of holes is recommended.
 High strength bolts are recommended in the "softer" 316 flange - this allows a bit higher shear based on the Federal Screw Fasteners Standard.
 They will also have to be preloaded to take the lateral load in friction and to develop a greater moment carrying capacity.
 Welding on the high strength bolt threads would degrade their capacity.
 Use of Locktite is recommended.

 Loading from the CHI electrical connections have been included in the assessment of the net loads on the casing, but the stresses in the CHI rod and the supports for this rod and the reactions from the bus bar connections have not yet been analyzed because details of theses supports are lacking.